venmo/DVR/Readme.markdown

 Easy [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) is the main design goal.
 The API is the same as `NSURLSession`. `DVR.Session` is a subclass of `NSURLSession` so you can use it as a drop in replacement anywhere.
 (Currently only data tasks are supported.)

+## Building

+Xcode 7 is required since DVR is written in Swift 2.

 ## Usage

 ```swift